Leon Fresco

 Overview

-Prior to joining the DOJ, Mr. Fresco was the staff director for the Senate Judiciary Subcommittee on Immigration, handling matters involving immigration, refugees and border security, including managing the subcommittee's oversight functions involving the DOJ, DHS, HHS, DOL and DOS.
-He was the principal advisor to Sen. Chuck Schumer (D-N.Y.), former chairman of the subcommittee, on all aspects of immigration law and policy.
+Prior to joining the DOJ, Mr. Fresco was the staff director for the Senate Committee of the Judiciary's Subcommittee on Immigration, handling matters involving immigration, refugees and border security, including managing the subcommittee's oversight functions involving the DOJ, DHS, HHS, DOL and DOS.
+He was the principal advisor to Sen. Chuck Schumer (D-N.Y.), former chair of the subcommittee, on all aspects of immigration law and policy.

 During his time on the subcommittee, Mr. Fresco drafted several pieces of legislation, including the 1) Border Security, Economic Opportunity and Immigration Modernization Act, 2) the James Zadroga 9/11 Health and Compensation Reauthorization Act, 3) the Emergency Border Security Supplemental Appropriations Act and 4) the Israel E-2 Visa Bill.

-Mr. Fresco was an associate and a Chesterfield Smith Fellow in Holland & Knight's Miami office prior to his work in Washington, D.C.
+Prior to his work in Washington, D.C., Mr. Fresco was an associate and a Chesterfield Smith Fellow in Holland & Knight's Miami office.
 He also served as a law clerk to the Honorable Daniel T.K.
 Hurley of the U.S. District Court for the Southern District of Florida.

 From May 2019 to March 2021, Mr. Fresco served on the Homeland Security Advisory Council.
-He is a frequent commentator on the Bloomberg Law Podcast regarding all immigration matters in the news and in the courts.
+He is a frequent commentator on the Bloomberg Law Podcast and ABC News regarding all immigration matters in the news and in the courts.

-He has taught various courses on immigration law and ethics as an adjunct professor at The George Washington University Law School and American University, Washington College of Law.
+He has taught various courses on both immigration law and legal ethics as an adjunct professor at The George Washington University Law School and American University, Washington College of Law.

 He is "incredibly responsive, hard-working and has an encyclopedic knowledge of matters within his specialty."